 - Freq: Displays the output frequency in Hertz (Hz).
-Normal operating frequency is 60 Hz. - Volts: Displays the nominal voltage in volts (V). - Amps: Displays the AC output amperage in amps (A).
+Normal operating frequency is 60 Hz. - Volts: Displays the nominal voltage in volts (V). - Amps: Displays the AC output amperage produced by the generator in amps (A).

 Additional information can be found on the electric power table at the bottom-left side of the screen.
 This provides an overview of all three lines and average voltage and amperage readouts.